-This hearing was conducted as a Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession and a Monetary Order.
+This hearing was conducted as a Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlords for an Order of Possession and a Monetary Order.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on March 16, 2011, the landlord served the tenant with the Notice of Direct Request Proceeding sent by registered mail.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that, the landlord served the tenant with the Notice of Direct Request Proceeding by registered mail sent on July 21, 2011.